VonC/go-prompt/README.md

 - https://github.com/VonC/go-prompt/compare/master...VonC:arrow
 - PR [c-bata/go-prompt#141](https://github.com/c-bata/go-prompt/pull/141)

+### 0.2.4.2 is the Exit Checker on Input new option

+If set, a function is called with the selection.

+- If that function returns true, the prompt stops and exit, allowing the resto of the program to run.
+- If that function returns false, the prompt goes on querying for a new selection to be made

 #### Projects using go-prompt

 * [c-bata/kube-prompt : An interactive kubernetes client featuring auto-complete written in Go.](https://github.com/c-bata/kube-prompt)